 The Vehicle Technologies Office's Contribution

-Reducing the cost of electric drive vehicles is essential for increasing consumer adoption and meeting the EV Everywhere Grand Challenge goal of making the U.S. the first nation in the world to produce PEVs by 2022 that are as affordable for the average American family as gasoline-powered vehicles in 2012.
+Reducing the cost of electric drive vehicles is essential for increasing consumer adoption and meeting the EV Everywhere Grand Challenge goal.
+EV Everywhere is a Clean Energy Grand Challenge to enable plug-in electric vehicles (PEVs) that are as affordable and convenient for the American family as gasoline-powered vehicles by 2022.

 VTO funds research to advance electric drive technologies in two key areas: